EricLawtonCA/EricLawtonCA.github.io/workbook/whatexpect.md

 To gain even more understanding, more advanced techniques, such as mathematics or social sciences are required but I won’t go into any details of those here, just some indications of how and when they are useful with some basic ideas from statistics.

 To complete the cycle, in the rectangle on the right are elements of plans for making changes.
 Again there is a specialized discipline, project management, that provides a lot of tools for creating and representing such plans.
 I won’t do anything more here than sketch them to the level where it becomes obvious why this is more complex than most people seem to think, or that many politicians want you to think so that you do not realize how little competence they have, in skills that are required for their job.
+However, there is a reason why several of the technical professions which are involved in larger projects, such as engineering, architecture and IT architecture require their practitioners to have a working knowledge of project management.
+This should include political decision makers.
+It is ridiculous that we elect people to those jobs with no relevant skills, let alone a  portfolio of work showing their projects and the end result.

 After the workshops you will find the finished products.
 “Finished” means at the end of the work in this workbook, which I hope will be useful to feed into other work.
 As the tools were refined and extended in each workshop, I will update a stand-alone section on each of the tools, which summarizes the lessons from the individual workshops.
 It follows a standard pattern of describing the tool, how to use it and how to assess when it is useful, when it is not.
 This can be used as a reference.
 This MADPE loop will guide the structure of the whole workbook.
 There is another, inner loop which I will use as a model for the structure of the individual workshops.
 That loop is used to refine our understanding of a particular situation, whether that is past, current or imagined future.

-An initial set of thinking tools is used to analyse the state of the situation and possibly to plan some changes, then that process is itself analysed by looking for difficulties that suggest that the thinking tools themselves need refining or replacing.
+I use an initial set of thinking tools to analyse the state of the current systems and possibly to plan some changes, then analyse the process I just went through, looking for difficulties that suggest that the thinking tools themselves need refining or replacing.
 I will call this inner loop Analyse, Plan, Critique (APC).

-The original MAPE loop idea came from the design of autonomic systems: computer systems that could adjust themselves to meet a limited change in circumstances according to pre-programmed rules, shifting resources from one task to another, but unable to change their design or to critique those rules.
-Fortunately, the engineers designing such systems already used a different word — autonomic — to refer to that limited capability, so the use of the word adaptive can be reserved to mean those more flexible systems  which can adapt more radically to change.
+I took the original MAPE loop idea from the design of autonomic systems: computer systems that could adjust themselves to meet a limited change in circumstances according to pre-programmed rules, shifting resources from one task to another, but unable to change their design or to critique those rules.
+Fortunately, the engineers designing such systems already used a different word — autonomic — to refer to that limited capability, so the use of the word adaptive can be reserved to mean those more flexible systems  which can adapt more radically to change, including the ability to change their own design.

 ***
 [Previous: Why read this](whywriting) \| [Next: Workshops; Basic bullshit detection](basicbsdetection) \| [Return to Table of Contents](./index)